Batangas International Port: Expansion and development issues

 The port of Batangas can improve its attractiveness in providing competitively-priced electricity or energy to investors and in offering higher quality maritime services.
 Regulations and ease-of-doing-business policies and standard operating procedures can be improved significantly.

 The size of interior roads connecting the port leads to congestion that renders highways and expressways far less effective.
-The idea that the connection of the port to the Southern Tagalog Arterial Road (STAR Tollway) and South Luzon Expressway (SLEx) without passing through the Batangas City proper would be needed to materialize; it was since completed when STAR Tollway is now connected with SLEX since December 2010.
-In addition, the construction of a railway system connecting the Port of Batangas to metro Manila would certainly accelerate its development.
+The idea that the connection of the port to the Southern Tagalog Arterial Road (STAR Tollway) and South Luzon Expressway (SLEX) without passing through the Batangas City proper was since completed when STAR Tollway became connected with SLEX since December 2010.
+In addition, the revival or construction of a railway system connecting the Port of Batangas to Metro Manila would certainly accelerate its development.

-These topics are regularly debated at the provincial level in particular during the Batangas governor election.
+These topics are regularly debated at the provincial level, particularly during Batangas gubernatorial elections.

+On April 26, 2024, President Bongbong Marcos launched the port's expansion project during the Integrated Passenger Terminal building's inauguration.